-The energy intensity of the WDI is calculated using an energy intensity ratio, which sets the total energy consumption in relation to the tonnage produced.
-It should be noted that the energy intensity ratio may be strongly influenced by changes in production tonnage, as consumption that is independent of production volume, such as lighting or heating, is divided between the increased or decreased tonnage.
-The change in the production mix also has a considerable influence on the Energy intensity ratios.
+The energy intensity of the WDI is calculated using an energy intensity ratio, which sets the total energy consumption in relation to the production volume.
+It should be noted that the energy intensity ratio can be strongly influenced by changes in the production volume, as consumption that is independent of the production volume, such as lighting or heating, is allocated to the additional or reduced tonnage.
+The change in the production mix also has a considerable influence on the energy intensity ratio.